 Be A Problem Solver

 Great product managers are, at their core, problem solvers, both for their users and their organization.
-Be sure to illustrate how you have helped solve difficult problems in past roles and experiences, and why these were important problems to solve, and how those solutions contributed to your org’s business goals.
+Be sure to illustrate how you have helped solve difficult problems in past roles and experiences, why these were important problems to solve, and how those solutions contributed to your org’s business goals.

 Become Hyper Organized